MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-feature-updates.md

   >
   > For more information, see [Move from update ring deferrals to feature updates policy](../protect/windows-update-for-business-configure.md#move-from-update-ring-deferrals-to-feature-updates-policy)

-- Feature updates for Windows 10 and later policies cannot be applied during the Autopilot out of box experience (OOBE).
+- Feature updates for Windows 10 and later policies can't be applied during the Autopilot out of box experience (OOBE).
 Instead, the policies apply at the first Windows Update scan after a device has finished provisioning, which is typically a day.

 - If you co-manage devices with Configuration Manager, feature updates policies might not immediately take effect on devices when you newly configure the [Windows Update policies workload](../../configmgr/comanage/workloads.md#windows-update-policies) to Intune.
 This delay is temporary but can initially result in devices updating to a later feature update version than is configured in the policy.